Rachel Knight: Later life

-According to United States census data, Rachel remained in Jasper County, Mississippi with Newton until her passing in 1889.
+According to United States census data, Rachel remained in Jasper County, Mississippi with Newton until her death in 1889.
 According to family members "she died from having too many babies too close together", as she had delivered a child every two years from the time she was fourteen.
 Rachel was buried in the Knight family cemetery-one of the few interracial cemeteries in the state-and Newton would later be buried beside her.